Dog-Friendly Smoky Mountains: Complete Trail Guide

 Bear safety with dogs:

-Other wildlife to be aware of: wild boars, elk (reintroduced in the Cataloochee area; keep distance), copperhead and timber rattlesnakes (watch where you step), and ticks (use prevention year-round).
+Other wildlife to be aware of: wild boars, elk (reintroduced in the Cataloochee area — keep distance), copperhead and timber rattlesnakes (watch where you step from April through October), and ticks (use prevention year-round).
+A well-stocked pet travel first aid kit is particularly important in the Smokies given the tick and snake exposure.

 Budget Planning